mymykeviv/ipsc/STOCK_HISTORY_FILTER_FIXES.md

 **Current Problem**:
 - Product filter showed "All Products" even when filtered by a specific product
 - Clear All didn't properly reset the filter state
+- Clear All was redirecting to dashboard instead of staying on stock history page

 ## 🔧 **Root Cause**